ng-Classic/ng-classic/aio/content/guide/aot-compiler.md

 ### Configuring AOT compilation

 You can provide options in the [TypeScript configuration file](guide/typescript-configuration) that controls the compilation process.
-See [Angular Classiccompiler options](guide/angular-compiler-options) for a complete list of available options.
+See [Angular Classic compiler options](guide/angular-compiler-options) for a complete list of available options.

 ## Phase 1: Code analysis

 The TypeScript compiler does some of the analytic work of the first phase.
 It emits the `.d.ts` *type definition files* with type information that the AOT compiler needs to generate application code.
-At the same time, the AOT **collector** analyzes the metadata recorded in the Angular Classicdecorators and outputs metadata information in **`.metadata.json`** files, one per `.d.ts` file.
+At the same time, the AOT **collector** analyzes the metadata recorded in the Angular Classic decorators and outputs metadata information in **`.metadata.json`** files, one per `.d.ts` file.

 You can think of `.metadata.json` as a diagram of the overall structure of a decorator's metadata, represented as an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).